 This post contains affiliate links.
 If you choose to buy something using my link, I earn a small commission at no extra cost to you.
 For more information, see my disclaimer here.

 Top Things to Do in Charlottesville VA with Kids

-Learn more about tickets and tours on the Monticello website.
+Learn more about tickets, tours and tips in the Compete Guide to Visiting Monticello.
 Make sure to allow several hours for your visit to take in all the fun things to do.

 Location – 931 Thomas Jefferson Parkway, Charlottesville, VA